lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 The failure I'm alluding is the failure of my marriage.
 Almost overnight in September, I went from being what I thought was happily and securely married to starting divorce arrangements.

-Heartbreak, betrayal, worthlessness, confusion.
+Heartbreak, shock, worthlessness, confusion.
 Just a small roster of feelings accompanying the roller coaster I haven't been able to get off for the last 4 months.

 All the interviews I did last summer where I was asked about my self-care routine or how I work efficiently as a company of one are all suddenly from a past life– one that I will probably never get back to.
 I've unwillingly and unexpectedly entered a new phase of life at a time when I felt more-or-less satisfied.